-Jhinga nisha, or jheenga dum nisha, is a traditional seafood dish originating from India.
-Although there are a few variations, the dish is usually made with a combination of shrimp, ginger-garlic paste, yogurt, cheese, hot chili peppers, lemon juice, sesame seeds, cinnamon, fenugreek, cloves, and white pepper.
+Jhinga nisha, also known as jheenga dum nisha, is a traditional Indian seafood dish.
+While there may be some regional variations, the typical preparation includes shrimp combined with ingredients such as ginger-garlic paste, yogurt, cheese, hot chili peppers, lemon juice, sesame seeds, cinnamon, fenugreek, cloves, and white pepper.

 40. Prawn Koliwada

-Prawn Koliwada is a traditional Indian dish originating from Punjabi immigrants who first started selling it in a village called Koliwada in Mumbai.
-The main star of the dish is fried prawns, and they’re usually served as an appetizer.
-What characterizes these prawns is their red color coming from the red chili powder.
+Prawn Koliwada is a traditional Indian dish that originated from Punjabi immigrants who initially introduced it in a village named Koliwada in Mumbai.
+The focal point of this dish is the fried prawns, typically served as an appetizer.
+What distinguishes these prawns is their vibrant red hue, which is achieved through the use of red chili powder.

-They are first marinated in ginger-garlic paste, red chili powder, lemon juice, and salt.
-After a short while, the prawns are dipped in a batter consisting of maida flour, cornflour, lemon juice, ajwain, oil, yogurt, and a bit more chili powder.
-The battered prawns are then fried in oil until they become golden brown.
+To prepare, the prawns are initially marinated in a mixture of ginger-garlic paste, red chili powder, lemon juice, and salt.
+Following a brief marination period, the prawns are coated in a batter made from ingredients such as maida flour, cornflour, lemon juice, ajwain, oil, yogurt, and a touch more chili powder!

 41. Karimeen Pollichathu

-Karimeen pollichathu is a traditional Indian fish dish originating from Kerala.
+Karimeen pollichathu is a traditional Indian fish dish from Kerala.
 It’s made by wrapping marinated pearlfish (karimeen) in banana leaves, then grilling it until done.
-The marinade consists of turmeric, chili powder, pepper, lime juice, coconut oil, and salt.
+The delicious marinade includes turmeric, chili powder, pepper, lime juice, coconut oil, and salt.

-Other ingredients used to prepare the dish include onions, tomatoes, ginger, garlic, green chili peppers, chili powder, turmeric, vinegar, and curry leaves.
+Other ingredients used to prepare this tasty dish include onions, tomatoes, ginger, garlic, green chili peppers, chili powder, turmeric, vinegar, and curry leaves.
 The ingredients are sautéed and placed on banana leaves before the fish is wrapped in them.

-Once prepared, this dish is usually served hot with chapati or rice on the side.
+Once prepared, this succulent dish is usually served hot with chapati or rice on the side.